McDaMastR/CollatzConjectureSimulator/README.md

 \end{align*}
 ```

-These two patterns remove the requirement to iterate through the Collatz sequence of every 3 in 4 starting values,
+These two patterns remove the requirement to iterate through the Collatz sequence of every three in four starting
-leaving only those congruent to 3 modulo 4.
-The step counts of all other starting values can be determined with the
+values, leaving only those congruent to $3$ modulo $4$.
+The step counts of all other starting values can be determined
-previously calculated step counts of lesser starting values.
+with the previously calculated step counts of lesser starting values.

 Hence, Collatz Conjecture Simulator only iterates through the Collatz sequences of starting values
 $n \in \mathbb{Z}^+ : n \equiv 3 \pmod 4$.
 This improves performance by allowing larger intervals of starting values to